katomaran-videoanalytics/Face_Recognition-Phase_Two/phase-two/readme.txt

 "PREDICT.PY"

-* this script load ,align the images and resized to the format in which we can able to feed to neural network for feature extraction purpose.
+* this script loads and align the images.
+It resizes to the format in which, we can able to feed to neural network for feature extraction purpose.
 * pretrained model is loaded for feature extraction.
 * trained model  [classifier] is loaded for prediction purpose.